Open-IX/BCOP/README.md

 Start with the Open-IX Document Development Process ([OIX-DDP](https://github.com/Open-IX/BCOP/blob/master/OIX-DDP.md)).

+Check the [List of Appeals](https://github.com/Open-IX/BCOP/blob/master/Appeals.md) for ideas on BCOPs to start work on, or to add your own request for a new BCOP to be documented.

-Use the [BCOP Template](https://github.com/Open-IX/BCOP/blob/master/BCOP_Template.md) as the basis for a new document.
+When you're ready, use the [BCOP Template](https://github.com/Open-IX/BCOP/blob/master/BCOP_Template.md) as the basis for a new BCOP document.

 ## More Information:
+Say it: *B-C-O-P (bee cee oh pee)*

 Our work is facilitated and organized primarily through the [Open-IX BCOP committee](https://www.open-ix.org/cpages/bcop-committee).

 ### Our Goals